 In a discussion article on our work among the French-Canadians the question of fascism is raised and the national problem is treated.
-It must be stressed that neither of these two questions have been concretely analysed in the Party press, both legal and illegal, and most unclarity is to be met with especially on the French-Canadian question.
-This article shows a number of weaknesses and a certain confusion which must quickly be corrected.
-One gains the impression that the writer of the article considers fascism a movement of the petty-bourgeoisie only, although he does not say so openly.
-In this article we do not find anything like the formulation that fascism is "the open, terrorist dictatorship of the most reactionary, most chauvinist and most imperialist elements of finance capital," which "tries to secure a mass basis for monopoly capital among the petty bourgeoisie . . . and trying to penetrate into the working class."
-(Theses of the 13th Plenum of the E.C.C.I.)
-The impression of fascism as a petty-bourgeois movement is mistaken and dangerous and misleads the Party and the toiling masses in the struggle against it.
+It must be stressed that neither of these two questions has been concretely analyzed in the Party press, both legal and illegal, and the most unclarity is to be met with, especially on the French-Canadian question.
+This article shows a number of weaknesses and and confusion which must quickly be corrected.
+One gains the impression that the writer of the article considers fascism as a movement of the petty bourgeoisie only, although he does not say so openly.
+In this article we do not find anything like the formulation that fascism is "the open, terrorist dictatorship of the most reactionary, most chauvinist and most imperialist elements of finance capital", which, "tries to secure a mass basis for monopoly capital among the petty bourgeoisie . . . and trying to penetrate into the working class".
+(Theses of the Thirteenth Plenum of the E.C.C.I.)
+The impression of fascism as a petty-bourgeois movement is mistaken, dangerous and disorientates the Party and the toiling masses in the struggle against fascism.

-On the national question, a complete lack of understanding and confusion is evident.
-The writer of the article does not "make of the French question in Canada a national problem," but at the same time recognises "that the French Canadians form a nation, that is, they occupy a common territory; they speak a common language; they have a common culture and are bound by a common economy."
+On the national question, a complete lack of understanding and confusion are evident.
+The writer of the article does not "make of the French question in Canada a national problem", but at the same time recognizes "that the French Canadians form a nation, that is, they occupy a common territory; they speak a common language; they have a common culture and are bound by a common economy".

-For this reason, therefore, he concludes that "our first slogan" . . . "should be 'The Right of Self-Determination up to Separation.'"
+For this reason, therefore, he concludes that "our first slogan . . . should be 'The Right of self-Determination up to Separation'."
 The muddle displayed by the author can only lead to still further confusion on this question.
-It is obvious that if the French Canadian question is "not a national question," the raising of this slogan is wrong.
-It becomes the obvious task of the "Communist Review" and the Party to publish an article in the immediate future, based on an analysis of concrete material and explaining the line of the Party on this question.
+It is obvious that if the French-Canadian question is "not a national question", the raising of this slogan is wrong.
+It becomes the obvious task of the Communist Review and the Party to publish an article in the immediate future, based on an analysis of concrete material and explaining the line of the Party on this question.